jmoussa/Stock-Tracer-BE/README.md

 ## Architecture

-The API caches each call it does, and before the next call is made, it checks the cache (for now, in the database) for any request of that stock within the cache time limit (default set in `config.json`, and editable by the user in the UI).
+The API caches each call it does, and before the next call is made, it checks the database for any request of that stock within the caching time limit (default set in `config.json`, and editable by the user in the UI).

-After the historical data is retrieved the API will format the data as efficiently as possible so that it can be sent to the front-end in the proper format and graphed.
+After the historical data is retrieved (whether from the database or yfinance) the API will format the data so that it can be sent to the front-end in the proper format and graphed.

 ## Set Up and Run the Server